yurtaev/pouchdb/CONTRIBUTING.md

 The `ES5_SHIM=true` option is also available for Cordova.

+### node-webkit tests

+You can also run the tests as a node-webkit app.
+You'll still need to have `npm run dev` running in the background.
+The command is:

+    $ NODE_WEBKIT=/path/to/node-webkit npm run node-webkit

 ### Testing against PouchDB server

 [pouchdb-server](https://github.com/nick-thompson/pouchdb-server) is a project that uses [express-pouchdb](https://github.com/nick-thompson/express-pouchdb) to run a CouchDB-compliant server backed by PouchDB.